Snowflake Extension for Visual Studio Code

 • End markers: –-endsql, –-end-sql

-For example, the following screenshot shows code that uses --begin-sql and --end-sql to manually denote a SQL statement.
+The following image shows how the --begin-sql and --end-sql markers manually denote a SQL statement.

 A code snippet of a Snowflake SQL statement in a Python string using comments to manually enable SQL syntax highlighting.